3 Silent Confidence Killers (and How to Fix Them)

 Why Confidence Makes You More Attractive

-Confidence affects almost every part of attraction.
-It influences your posture, facial expressions, communication style, and overall presence.
+Confidence influences almost every part of attraction.
+It shapes your posture, facial expressions, communication style, and overall presence.

 When you’re confident: